/* Autogenerated with Kurento Idl */

 * @property {external:Boolean} [stopOnEndOfStream]

-* Forces the recorder endpoint to finish processing data when an <a
+* Forces the recorder endpoint to finish processing data when an End Of Stream

 *